 While buying decisions remain a local matter, the federal government can assist by providing general guidance.
 For instance, FEMA develops and manages recommended response and operation policies for first responders, as well as maintains the Authorized Equipment List, which provides further guidance for local agencies on ways they may choose to equip their operators.
 Federal agencies, especially the Department of Homeland Security (DHS), also provide grants to state, county and municipal first responders.
 The Science & Technology Directorate of the DHS also supports the first responder community through R&D initiatives and a variety of policy and best-practice support.
 Federal grant support relies on an assessment of local needs and requests made by each local jurisdiction.

 Other federal agencies involved in developing radiation protection recommendations and guidelines include: 1) the EPA, which develops standards for radiation safety, 2) the Department of Health and Human Services, which generally supports medical first responders, 3) the Department of Justice, which supports law enforcement.
-All of these can play a role in ensuring that first responders are protected from gamma radiation damage.
+All of these can play a role in ensuring those first responders are protected from gamma radiation damage.

 Until recently, wearable protection against gamma radiation seemed a pipe dream.
 For the first time ever, however, an effective, manageable and affordable solution exists for personal protection against exposure to high doses of gamma radiation.
-Adherence to the ALARA standard through application of the selective shielding technology should be mandated to protect the lives of our emergency responders during their engagement of a radiological emergency.
+Adherence to the ALARA standard through an application of the selective shielding technology should be mandated to protect the lives of our emergency responders during their engagement of a radiological emergency.
 This is not only a matter of best practice but also a matter of good conscience.